 By producing a record of your medical and other bills and keeping a journal of your pain and recovery process, you can support your request for compensation.
 Your attorney will also gather statements from your friends and family members and other types of valuable evidence that can prove the extent to which your injuries have affected your life.
 We will also need to consider the impact your accident and resulting injuries may have on your life in the future.

-You have the right to compensation for compensatory damages.
+You have the right to maximum compensation for compensatory damages.
 These can include a combination of economic and non-economic damages.
 These can consist of one or more of the following losses:

 Economic damages describe every monetary loss associated with the accident you were involved in and your subsequent injuries.
 They are easy to calculate because they have fixed financial values.
 Some examples of recoverable economic damages could include: